 Simpler than a chandelier with its multiple outstretched arms, a pendant is little more than a bulb hidden under a shade swinging on the end of a cord.
 Yet there's a wide variety of shapes, sizes, and styles for you to choose from.
 Suspended from ceilings by rods or chains, pendants bring light down to the places we need it, and they do so with attention-grabbing grace we can't help admire, even after the electricity is turned off.
+For more info, check out the differences between chandeliers and pendant lights.

 Good pendant lighting requires both function and aesthetic.
 Whether you’re setting up modern pendant lights in a home, business office, warehouse, or anywhere else, these remain important factors.
 If your pendant lights are either too bright or too weak, it can damage the aesthetic of the entire room.
 They’re also one of the best lights for the kitchen.
 Some pendant lights wash light over a big area, giving your foyer or stair landing a welcoming glow.
 Others focus bright beams onto one strategic spot: a sink or cutting board on a kitchen island.